codewithhades/spring-boot-profiles/README.md

 ## Technical requirements

-The only requirement is that you have a running Spring Boot application.
+The only requirement is that you have a Spring Boot project.
 If you need some help at setting it up you can check how  [in this example](https://github.com/codewithhades/spring-boot-basic-setup).

 ## How to configure Spring Boot profiles